-- The Stone Bank project as a whole has 19 parking spaces, with at least one space dedicated to each residential unit. - There are no spaces dedicated to the proposed restaurant, although the applicant has stated that the owner will have three spaces associated with his residential unit in Building D2 that could be used for employee parking. - The proposed hours for the restaurant are 11:30AM-10:30PM, seven days a week. - Food delivery would be available for customers, with a 12' curb cut in Union St. for a delivery vehicle.
+- The Stone Bank project as a whole has 19 parking spaces, with at least one space dedicated to each residential unit. - There are no spaces dedicated to the proposed restaurant, although the applicant has stated that the owner will have three spaces associated with his residential unit in Building D2 that could be used for employee parking. - Customers would need to either walk to restaurant or use public parking in the downtown area. - Projects in the B1 district are not subject to minimum parking requirements under town zoning. - The proposed hours for the restaurant are 11:30AM-10:30PM, seven days a week. - Food delivery would be available for customers, with a 12' curb cut in Union St. for a delivery vehicle.